Trump goes all-out for SC Gov. McMaster, taking political risk ahead of heated South Carolina primary

 McMaster took a big leap when he endorsed Trump for president in January 2016, long before the billionaire businessman had defeated his 16 more conventional primary foes.

-The South Carolina governor was with Trump "right from day one," the president said at Monday's rally, as cheers of "build the wall" broke out.
+The South Carolina governor was with Trump "right from day one," the president said at Monday's rally.

-"Henry worked so hard & was so loyal to me that I look forward to reciprocating!”
-Trump tweeted last week.
+Trump also addressed the ongoing debate about border enforcement and illegal immigration on Monday, blasting Democrats for supporting "open borders" and "illegals coming into the country -- some of whom are not good."

+"It's not 'build that wall' anymore," the president said, after the audience began chanting.
+"It's continue building that wall."

-Trump also touted "Twin Peaks" creator David Lynch's statement over the weekend that Trump "could be one of the greatest presidents in history," before noting that the filmmaker's career in Hollywood is officially over" for daring to support the president publicly.
+Trump also touted "Twin Peaks" creator David Lynch's statement over the weekend that Trump "could be one of the greatest presidents in history," before noting that the filmmaker's "career in Hollywood is officially over" for daring to support the president publicly.

-The president then derided "Tonight Show" host Jimmy Fallon for apologizing for "humanizing" the president during the presidential campaign, telling the late-night host to "just be a man" and insisting that he had brought Fallon's show massive ratings.
+The president then derided "Tonight Show" host Jimmy Fallon after the comic apologized for "humanizing" the president during the presidential campaign.
+Trump told the late-night host to "just be a man" and insisting that he had brought Fallon's show massive ratings.

-As in so many Republican primaries this year, the gubernatorial race may indeed hinge on which candidate can most convincingly align with Trump, according to Dean Emeritus at the University of South Carolina Charles Bierbauer – though both McMaster and rival John Warren, a businessman, are running on similar platforms.
+As in so many Republican primaries this year, the gubernatorial race in South Carolina may indeed hinge on which candidate can most convincingly align with Trump – though both McMaster and rival John Warren, a businessman, are running on similar platforms.

 Earlier this month, Trump-bashing Rep. Mark Sanford, R-S.C., was ousted in a primary that focused largely on his constant, harsh criticisms of the president.
 Hours before polls closed in that race, Trump derided Sanford on Twitter and endorsed his rival, state Rep. Katie Arrington.